software-engineering-amsterdam/software-construction/2014-2015/README.md

  - Week 06: Get development environment and parser generator up and running
  - Week 07: Grammar for QL + AST hierarchy.
  - Week 08: Type checker for QL + evaluator for expressions
- - Week 09: Rendering of GUI
+ - Week 09: Rendering of GUI (Start grading part 1)
  - Week 10: Grammar for QLS + AST hierarchy
  - Week 11: Type checker for QLs + start of rendering.
- - Week 12: Rendering of QLS-styled GUIs
+ - Week 12: Rendering of QLS-styled GUIs (Start grading part 2)
+ - Week 13: Additional grading + exam.

 There are two grading moments of the lab assignment (see above) which correspond to parts of the assignment:

-- Part 1 (Front end): the frontend covers all aspects visible to the users of the DSL: parsing, checking.

-- Part 2 (Back end): the back end includes are aspects related to running QL programs as GUI programs (i.e. the interpreter).
+- Part 1 (QL): indicative grading as incentive for improvement.

+- Part 2 (QL + QLS): we will review all the code and give a final grade.

+Before we can review your code, your team has to have filled out the pre-assessment form.
+Links to the forms will be posted in due course.

 ### Honor's track